DylanCarrGMIT/datarep_project/README.md

 Issues
 ------
 Functionality is fine, though the user has to manually refresh the page to see the effect of deleting items.
-There is a lack of comments, and the page is very derivative of the lab work however.
+There is a lack of comments however, and the page is very derivative of the lab work.